Kacp3r-g/Hackathon-Zmiana--Climatu/README.md

 After the project is exported you need to put the exported file in your project VSC folder.
 I'll also include a images of how i do it, the file name is 'dragging-exported-file'.
+I forgot to say this but you also need to export the exported file after its exported you drag whats inside that file into your projects folder.